eugene-medina/ml-capstone-project/README.md

 by Eugene Medina
 September 2020

-The project relies on the following libraries to be downloaded and installed:
+The project relies on the following Python libraries to be downloaded and installed:
 1. os
 2. sys
 3. datetime